lightguy875/compton/README.md

 ```
 compton path/to/compton.conf -b
 ```
-Put this command to initialize with your machine.
+Put this command to initialize with your linux system.

 # Warning
 Don't use it if your WM or DE have a graphical compositor or your system will be unstable